 disappointing.

 I chose a VIP seat for 120 Baht, again feeling disappointed when it turned out to be downstairs in the main stand rather than the upper tier.
-The stadium PA played very melodic local acoustic tunes as the teams warmed up before they returned for the match.
+The stadium PA played very melodic local acoustic tunes as the teams warmed up before they returned for the match, which I enjoyed.

-It had to be asked if it was wise to arrange a 6pm kick-off when Thailand were playing Vietnam in the second leg of the ASEAN Cup final on live TV at 8pm.
-Surely an earlier start at Songkhla would have attracted more fans who could then get home to watch the national side.
+I thought that a 6 pm kick-off when Thailand were playing Vietnam in the second leg of the ASEAN Cup final on live TV at 8pm might have been a mistake.
+Surely, an earlier start at Songkhla would have attracted more fans who could then get home to watch the national side.

-I was surprised to see Jhonatan Bernardo in the lineup for the home side who led their league table.
-I had watched him for Udon United at the start of the season and it’s fair to say that I was unimpressed.
-The impression was confirmed after his showing in this match.
-He was dreadful and must have had a good agent.
+I was surprised to see Jhonatan Bernardo in the lineup for the home side, who led their league table.
+I had watched him for Udon United at the start of the season, and I hadn't been impressed.
+My thoughts were confirmed after watching him again.

-Ridwan Ruangchuai was one of the midfielders who impressed me for Songkhla, but he was lucky to remain on the pitch in my eyes after he was the last man bringing down Chinonso on the edge of the box when through, not attempting to play the ball as half-time neared.
+Ridwan Ruangchuai was one of the midfielders who impressed me for Songkhla, but I thought that he was lucky to remain on the pitch after he committed a foul.
+He was the last man, bringing down Chinonso on the edge of the box when her was through.

 It was the latter who was denied just before the interval through a flying save from Chanon Aunjaidee in the student’s net.
-At the break, I decided to change position and ensure that I could get away easily from an exit to meet my family.
+At the break, I decided to move seats so that I could get away easily from an exit to meet my family.
 The view was far better high up on the open side.

 Chinonso